Bic Camera

 Bic Camera, Inc. (株式会社ビックカメラ, Kabushiki gaisha Bikku Kamera) is a consumer electronics retailer chain in Japan.
-Currently, it has 41 stores in Japan.
-Bic Camera has a 50% ownership of former rival store Kojima and full ownership of computer store chain Sofmap.
+Currently, it has 45 stores in 17 prefectures.
+Bic Camera has a 50% ownership of former rival store Kojima with 143 stores and full ownership of computer store chain Sofmap with 24 stores.

-As of 2018, Bic Camera is the third largest electronics and home appliance retailer, behind Yamada Denki and Edion.
+As of 2023, Bic Camera is the second largest electronics and home appliance retailer, behind Yamada Denki.

 History

 In 1968, Ryuji Arai (新井隆司, Arai Ryuji) founded Takasaki DP Center Co., Ltd. (株式会社高崎DPセンター, Kabushiki gaisha Takasaki DP Sentā) in Takasaki, Gunma Prefecture.
 Four years later, the camera sales department was separated from the company and renamed Bic Color Co., Ltd. (株式会社ビックカラー, Kabushiki gaisha Bikku Karā).
 In 1978, Bic Color was renamed Bic Camera, with their first store opening in Ikebukuro, Tokyo.
 Originally specializing in selling cameras at discount prices, Bic Camera expanded to selling home appliances, personal computers, alcoholic beverages, golf equipment, bedding, luxury brand products, bicycles, and toys.

 In 1994, Bic Camera spun-off its PC section to Bic Personal Computer Hall (株式会社ビックパソコン館設立, Kabushiki gaisha Bikku Pasokon-kan).
 Following a decline in PC sales, this subsidiary was absorbed back into the company in 2000.
+In 1995, Bic Camera displayed banners protesting France's nuclear weapons testing in the South Pacific.
 Nippon BS Broadcasting Corp. was established in 1999, with Bic Camera as its majority shareholder.
-In 1995, Bic Camera displayed banners protesting France's nuclear weapons testing in the South Pacific.

 As part of its expansion, Bic Camera purchased Sogo's Yūrakuchō building in 2001.
 Throughout the 2000s, Bic Camera opened locations connected to JR stations across the country.
 In 2005, Bic Camera moved its headquarters from Nishi-Ikebukuro to Takada.
 A year later, the company purchased Sofmap in February and had itself listed in the JASDAQ Securities Exchange on August 10.
 In September, Bic Camera purchased a 3.2% stake in Tokyo Broadcasting System.
 On October 5, 2007, Bic Camera acquired a 9.33% share of rival Best Denki and increased its stake to 14.95%.
 On June 10, 2008, the company was listed on the Tokyo Stock Exchange and had itself delisted from JASDAQ on August 29.
 In 2009, Bic Camera was fined US$1.3 million by the TSE for falsifying its earnings after its shares lost half its value early that year.
 As a result, Arai stepped down as chairman and the company was delisted from the TSE.
 Sofmap was delisted on January 26, 2010 after becoming a wholly owned subsidiary of Bic Camera.
 In June 2010, Bic Camera absorbed rival Sakuraya.